 Prior to the start of each semester, MIAP staff share a course schedule for the upcoming term and a list of important dates and deadlines.
 The list is active and may expand over the course of the semester as needed.
 Deadlines related to registration and payment are derived from the University Registrar’s academic calendar and the Bursar’s website.
 Students should familiarize themselves with both MIAP’s list of important dates and the University-wide resources mentioned above.

 MIAP students, faculty, and staff use the student Google group as a listserv to share program-relevant articles, research findings, temporary/part-time employment opportunities, and conference or event details.
 MIAP faculty and staff also use the listserv to make important announcements and to broadcast upcoming deadlines.
 Students can share MIAP-related items on the listserv by writing to its email address.

 MIAP Thesis Guidelines

-The MIAP thesis is a capstone project in the form of an academic paper, a documented preservation project, or a professional portfolio.
-Thesis guidelines and a timeline for 2016-17 are available here.
-The style and format guide is available here.
+The MIAP thesis is a capstone project in the form of an research project, a documented preservation project, or a professional portfolio.

-- An academic paper must demonstrate substantial research and analysis addressing an aspect of the history, theory, or practice of moving image archiving and preservation.
+- An research project must demonstrate substantial research and analysis addressing an aspect of the history, theory, or practice of moving image archiving and preservation.
 The paper should contribute to the field and have the potential to be published.